Music scholarship auditions 2021-2022

 Undergraduate scholarship auditions at Oregon State are open to all interested students, although funds are primarily awarded to those seeking to major or minor in music.
 In addition, the auditions are for students interested in gaining admission to the Bachelor of Music degree program.

-Undergraduate music program and scholarship auditions at Oregon State are open to all interested students.
-Scholarship awards are based on performance ability, experience, scholarship and financial need.
+Scholarship awards are based on performance ability, experience, academics and financial need.
 Music scholarships require an application and an audition, as well as a commitment to participate in music.
-All students wishing to major in music at Oregon State are expected to audition at one of the dates listed below.
+All students wishing to major in music at Oregon State are expected to audition on one of the dates listed below.

 Other scholarship opportunities are available through the university.
 It is to your advantage to apply early for admission to the university in order to be eligible and considered for other scholarships.
 For more information, contact the Office of Financial Aid.

 We encourage all experienced musicians interested in music at Oregon State to come for a live audition.